 Hexagon AB is a public company listed on Nasdaq Stockholm.
-The corporate governance of Hexagon is based on Swedish legislation, primarily the Swedish Companies Act, Hexagon's Articles of Association, the Board of Directors' internal rules, Nasdaq Stockholm's rules and regulations, the Swedish Code of Corporate Governance (the "Code") and regulations and recommendations issued by relevant organisations.
+The corporate governance of Hexagon is based on Swedish legislation, primarily the Swedish Companies Act, Hexagon's Articles of Association, the Board of Directors' internal rules, Nasdaq Stockholm's rules and regulations, the Swedish Corporate Governance Code (the "Code") and regulations and recommendations issued by relevant organisations.

 Hexagon applies the Code, which is based on the principle "comply or explain".
-Hexagon did not note any deviations from the Code for the 2021 financial year.
+Hexagon did not note any deviations from the Code for the 2022 financial year.